kyleshevlin/susy-snippets/README.md

 ## Installation

-To install these snippets, navigate to your Sublime Text User directoy in Terminal.
+To install these snippets, navigate to your Sublime Text User directory in Terminal.
 This is nested fairly deep, so it might be easiest while in Sublime Text to go: Sublime Text > Preferences > Browse Packages... and then drag your User directory onto your terminal (after typing in the `cd` command, of course).
 Once in the directory, you can clone the repo and Sublime Text should be all set to use these snippets.

 ## Tab Triggers